Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/🧠 Computing Methodologies/👽 Artificial Intelligence/🗝️ AI Basics & Major Techniques/Statistical Learning (Data-Driven) & Machine Learning Methods/Statistical Learning (Data-Driven) & Machine Learning Methods.md

 > RUSSELL & NORVIG
 > Chapter 19.9 Developing Machine Learning Systems
 >
-> In this chapter we have concentrated on explaining the *theory* of machine learning.
-The *practice* of using machine learning to solve practical problems is a separate discipline.
+> ==In this chapter we have concentrated on explaining the *theory* of machine learning.
+The *practice* of using machine learning to solve practical problems is a separate discipline.==
 >
 > Over the last 50 years, the software industry has evolved a software development methodology that makes it more likely that a (traditional) software project will be a success.
 But we are still in the early stages of defining a methodology for machine learning projects; the tools and techniques are not as well-developed.
 Here is a breakdown of typical steps in the process.